 When you think of this balance, think of moderation.
 By applying the principle of moderation and balance in our lives we can often find a level of peace that is hard to come by when living a life that is out of balance.

 On the other end of the continuum is someone who gives no time or consideration to what they are doing.
-Sticking with the work example, someone on this edge may not prepare for work, may show up late – or not show up at all.
-Living this way is also doing a disservice to oneself (not giving one’s best efforts and underachieving) and to others (friends, family, co-workers).
+Sticking with the working example, someone on this edge may not prepare for work, may show up late – or not show up at all.
+Living this way is also doing a disservice to oneself (not giving one’s best efforts and underachieving) and to others (friends, family, and co-workers).

 A balance can be found, where one works hard and dedicates oneself to the job, but for a moderate amount of time.
 At the same time, while still working hard in their job, the individual makes time for themselves and for those around them.
-Finding a balance gives benefit to not just you, but also those around you.
+Finding a balance gives benefits to not just you, but also those around you.

 Some good reasons to incorporate balance into aspects of life include: